fe-moldark/wesleykent-website/gameconsole_assembly_and_config.markdown

 ```
 <br>
 Unless you are lucky this script will not work out of the box and you will need to change a few things:
-- Install a new version of smbus with `pip install smbus2`.
+- Install the new version of smbus with `pip install smbus2`.
 From what I've read the old version only works with Python 3.5.x and as of right now new installations of Linux come with 3.9.x.
 - Discover which file that I2C device is associated with using `ls -la /dev/ | grep i2c`.
 In my case, this resulted in only `i2c-0`, NOT `i2c-1`.
 - Modify the `INA219.py` script you downloaded with the following:
 1. Replace the `import smbus` to `import smbus2 as smbus`.
 This will use the newer version of smbus but not require any further modification of the script.